smtmfft/oyster-monorepo/README.md

 docker run --rm -v `pwd`:/code rust@sha256:c428882ff081342a9661fb13a1d059ecdc0b6e979ffec64b80371cf20a2088b0 /code/build-arm64.sh
 ```

+The prebuilt binaries are then compressed using `upx` version 4.2.4.
+Expected sha256 checksums are available along with the links to the prebuilt binaries

 ## ip-to-vsock-raw-incoming

 The ip-to-vsock-raw-incoming proxy listens on a netfilter queue for raw packets and proxies them to a fixed vsock address.
 Meant to be used in conjunction with [vsock-to-ip-raw-incoming](#vsock-to-ip-raw-incoming) proxy and iptables rules to intercept packets and redirect them into a netfilter queue.